 Look no more because the Ryobi P236 impact driver is now here for faster driving needs.
-With its 3,200 RPM and 1,600 inch per pounds of torque, it comes with more than enough power for most driving functions around your household.
+With its 3,200 RPM and 1,600 inches per pound of torque, it comes with more than enough power for most driving functions around your household.

 In addition, it is loaded with beneficial features that can make your driving time much more convenient.
-LED lightings near the chuck aid brighten up your jobsite.
+LED lighting near the chuck aid brightens up your job site.

 You will be able to maintain stability with its rubber over-grip that improves friction for slippery conditions.
 You will also be able to use both of your hands on the tool without holding any fasteners and additional bits all thanks to its magnetic tray located at its base.